 Entry application and traffic adjustment rule

 In the end-to-end traffic adjustment, you must first specify the entry application.
 Then, you must specify the traffic adjustment rule for each application by HTTP and HSF.
-The following figure describes the features of the entry application and the canary traffic adjustment rule.

 - For HTTP traffic, the canary release traffic is identified only after it accesses